w3f/polkadot-wiki/docs/general/thousand-validators.md

 A time delay proxy is used as the interaction method for some of these accounts.

+{{ kusama: Within the Kusama programme, there are several other nominator accounts that can exhaustively be determined by parsing data found [here](https://kusama.w3f.community/nominators) :kusama }}

 Since approximately early January 2021, the nominators will select an automatic number of validators to nominate based on the lowest amount staked for a validator and the amount of funds it holds.
-This can be anywhere from a few validators receiving nomination from a single nominator to the max of 16.
+This can be anywhere from a few validators receiving nomination from a single nominator, to the max of {{ kusama: 24 :kusama }}{{ polkadot: 16 :polkadot }} nominators on {{ kusama: Kusama :kusama }}{{ polkadot: Polkadot :polkadot }}.

 [leaderboard]: https://thousand-validators.kusama.network/#/leaderboard
 [kusama 1kv form]: https://forms.gle/xqYLoceTwg1qvc9i6